How to Safely and Effectively Test for Asbestos

 Air Pump and Filter

-The testing professional will use an air sampling pump designed to draw a measured volume of air through a filter.
+Once the samples have been taken, the testing professional will use an air sampling pump designed to draw a measured volume of air through a filter.
 The filter collects airborne particles, including asbestos fibers, during the testing period.

 Duration